Clara Wu Tsai and Joe Tsai

 Joe Tsai is executive vice chairman and one of the founders of Alibaba Group, a global Internet technology company based in China.
 Alibaba has businesses in digital commerce, entertainment, cloud computing, logistics and financial technology.
 Joe is responsible for the company’s strategic acquisitions and investments.
 He attended Yale University, earning a bachelor's in economics and East Asian Studies in 1986 and a law degree in 1990.

-Together, Joe and Clara pursue philanthropic investments that advance knowledge, innovation, equality of opportunity, and creativity in the arts.
+Together, Clara and Joe pursue philanthropic investments that advance knowledge, innovation, equality of opportunity, and creativity in the arts.
 Their work with global partners focuses on the translation of new knowledge into practical applications with human or social impact.

 The couple have three children and live in La Jolla, California, and Hong Kong.